The Campus Watch Program

 LET'S MAKE IT WORK!

-CAMPUS SECURITY Officers can not be in all places, at all times.
+SWOSU Campus Police Officers cannot be in all places, at all times.
 With the help of an involved, caring, and alert campus community, a more secure and healthier community will prevail.